Chevrotain/chevrotain/packages/website/docs/tutorial/step4_fault_tolerance.md

 it cannot recover from in other ways.
 For example:

-- An unexpected Token as been found (MisMatchTokenException) but single token insertion/deletion cannot resolve it.
+- An unexpected Token has been found (MisMatchTokenException) but single token insertion/deletion cannot resolve it.
 - None of the alternatives in an OR match.
 - A Repetition of AT_LEAST_ONE cannot match even one iteration.
 - ...